Amsterdam Europe The Netherlands

 Walk around the canals

 We spent a lot of time exploring the city on foot.
-We loved the beautiful canals and discovering beautiful streets and canals.
-Amsterdam is one of those places that is fantastic to just get lost in and see what you find.
+We loved the beautiful canals and discovering beautiful streets.
+It’s such a picturesque place and it’s just really enjoyable walking around getting lost in the beauty of the city.

 Visit the Floating Flower Market